fibbojs/fibbo/docs/api/3d/classes/FFBX.md

 > **onLoaded**(`callback`): `void`

-Add a callback to be called when the model is loaded.
+Add a callback to be called when the component is loaded (could be a texture, a 3D model, etc).

 #### Parameters